 But how do you know that the jade plant has already developed root rot?
 All succulents have similar over-watering symptoms.
 The common sign is the development of white spots on the leaves.
 This problem usually occurs during cold seasons such as winter or cloudy weather.
 If you are living in humid areas, it is important to take the amount of water you are giving to your jade plant into consideration.
 Too much water will cause rotting something that you don’t want to happen.

 When should you move a jade plant to a larger pot?

 As jade plants grow bigger and bigger, you cannot keep them in small pots.
 The roots and stems can become bigger over time.
 In this case, you can transfer the plant to the larger pot.

 But the best time to move the jade plant to a larger pot is when its root system is too large for the pot.
 In a technical term, this is called root-bound.
 When the jade plant reaches this point, you can re-pot it.
 After doing that, the plant should grow faster and healthier in the larger pot.

 In some cases, though, jade plants can manage to further grow in a small pot.
 People have different opinions on this matter.
 It means that you can implement your strategies here.
 As long as how you don’t kill the plants, you’ll be okay.

-But the best thing you can do is to cut down some branches to light the weight of the plant.
-Usually, cut out the bigger branches.
+Sometimes the jade plant grows too large.
+We neglected repotting it, and now it seems it is almost too late already.
+What can you do in this case?
+I suggest you to cut down some branches to light the weight of the plant.
+Cut out the bigger branches.
 Then, you can replant the jade plant in the bigger pot.